 As long the federally defined THC level is below 0.30%, you can shop till you drop.

 A Quick Rundown Of What Delta 8 THC Is

-Now that we know Delta 8 THC is legal in NJ, let’s talk about what it is.
+Now that we know Delta 8 THC is legal in NJ let’s talk about what it is.
 While Delta 8 THC (a mildly psychoactive hemp cannabinoid) is only found in small amounts in the hemp plant, it offers a perfect balance.
-More about that below.
+More about that is below.
 The percentage that this cannabinoid takes up compared to other cannabinoids present within hemp plants is very little, at less than 0.1%.

 This is the main reason many started to convert hemp extract such as CBD isolate to hemp-derived THC, utilizing chemical processes that have caused quite a bit of controversy.